 Observer asked whether the retroactivity applied to M+4 and M+13 which are still to be run.
 Observer replied that the code would apply from the Settlement Date.

-The RAs explained that this modification highlighted an issue on the plan for resettlement and the complexity of it was acknowledged but a wider issue arises around a detailed thinking of resettling the current issues and this is at the fore front of their thinking.
-SEMO noted that it would have been irresponsible for them not to have raised the fundamental issue of materiality and impact onto the consumers but it was a matter for legal interpretation of the T&SC application.
+The RAs explained that this modification highlighted an issue on the plan for resettlement and the complexity of it and impacts for market participants was acknowledged but a wider issue arises around a detailed thinking of resettling the current issues and this is at the fore front of their thinking.
+SEMO noted that it would have been irresponsible for them not to have raised the fundamental issue of materiality and impact on the consumers but it was a matter for legal interpretation of the T&SC application.

+SEMO confirmed that its review with a Generator Member of the application of F.11.2.5 (No Load Cost Recovery) - an action from the last meeting – had raised no issues of concern for the purposes of this Mod, however a further Modification could be raised to help clarify the paragraph further.
+Members agreed that this could be raised together with proposal on Contiguous Operating Period that was highlighted in meeting 90.

 SEMO also confirmed that the template for costs would not initially include MOD_07_19 but that this will subsequently be included and has already been initially investigated.
 SEMO hopes to issue the initial template next week and agreed to take an action to build in MOD_07_19 thereafter.